kora-projects/kora-docs/mkdocs/docs/v2/en/index.md

   <figcaption>Kora startup benchmark of PetClinic</figcaption>
 </figure>

 `Transparency` - Kora generates human-readable source code at compile time with fine-grained abstractions and free aspects, which leads to high readability of code and a developer's understanding of the underlying mechanisms of the framework if required with no black box effect.
 High readability, one most effective solution per problem, familiar high-level abstractions, all this gives transparency in the understanding of the code base on the part of the whole development team and makes it easy to immerse new developers, especially interns.
 Developers are given the opportunity to understand and control how to work with the development tool, which allows them to use it effectively and not waste unnecessary time studying/learning and memorizing tricky techniques for working with the framework.
-Source code creation approach allows for dependency container checking at compile time and compatibility with [GraalVM out of the box](documentation/graalvm-native.md). gent
+Source code creation approach allows for dependency container checking at compile time and compatibility with [GraalVM out of the box](documentation/graalvm-native.md).

 `Simplicity` - code transparency that Kora provides, coupled with simple and straightforward abstractions, makes it easy to learn framework without the need for developers to spend years memorizing the "guts of the framework".
 Kora aims to do all framework optimizations in-house, provide for you the most optimal implementations of integrations whether it is HTTP server or client, take the work off you as a developer and provide only productive and efficient solutions out of the box.
 Kora does not involve complex designs or abstractions,